History of Istanbul in Timeline

 In 2018, the new Istanbul Airport opened in the Arnavutköy district, northwest of the city center.

-On March 12, 2019, the full Marmaray line, officially named B1, opened, connecting Halkalı on the European side to Gebze on the Asian side.
+On March 12, 2019, the full Marmaray intercontinental commuter rail line in Istanbul, officially named B1, opened from Halkalı to Gebze.

-On April 6, 2019, all scheduled commercial passenger flights were transferred from Atatürk Airport to Istanbul Airport, following the closure of Atatürk Airport for scheduled passenger flights.
-The IATA code IST was also transferred to the new airport.
+On April 6, 2019, all scheduled commercial passenger flights were transferred from Atatürk Airport to Istanbul Airport, marking the closure of Atatürk Airport for scheduled passenger flights.

 As of August 2019, the number of refugees of the Syrian Civil War in Turkey residing in Istanbul was estimated to be around 1 million.